 This striking building on the Oosterschelde was previously the waiting room for the river ferry.
-From your seat high on the dike, your view embraces land, water and the small beach of Katseveer.
+From your seat at Restaurant Katseveer, high on the dike, your view embraces land, water and the small beach of Katseveer.
 It is this view that Rutger van der Weel magically conjures up on your plate.
 Talk about cooking with passion!
 (He will).
 The menu is a harmonious composition, with ample fish and regional produce.

 As well as its ferry harbour, commercial harbour and fishing harbour, Breskens has a modern marina.
 It is onto this and the Westerschelde that you can feast your eyes from Restaurant Spetters.
 The owner Laurent Smallegange works with local produce like fish and shellfish from the North Sea.
 To this basic palette, Laurent add flavours from all the world.
 On the quayside, next door, is Eb&Food, a relaxed and more informal showcase of Spetters.